UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/kylinOS/en_US/index.md

 This software contains the components based on the corresponding open source licenses, which are located in the documentation of the specific components, and each of them are different.
 You should comply with their provisions of the appropriate licenses when using.

-This agreement applies only to this software, and does not limit your rights under the licenses’ terms of any particular software components, nor grant you the rights to supersede the terms above.
+This agreement applies only to this software, and does not limit your rights under the licenses' terms of any particular software components, nor grant you the rights to supersede the terms above.

 ### II.
 Limitation
 This software is protected by the Copyright Act, Trademark Act, and International Intellectual Property Conventions, etc. Ubuntu Kylin Community or its licensors retain the ownership of this software and all related intellectual property rights.
 This agreement does not authorize any right, ownership or interest in any trademarks, service marks, logos or trade names of Ubuntu Kylin Community or its licensors.